It's Time For A Frank Conversation About Crotch Sweat

 Bodily functions are embarrassing.
 We’ve only made peace with the gross jarring messiness of the human body in very particular ways and in specific contexts.
 We’ve barely reached a point when actual skin texture can be seen on social media apps.
 So skin slick with sweat is rarely acceptable.
 And sweat that looks like wee?
 Absolutely not.

-For my part I have found that making my peace requires both better leggings and a shift in mindset.
-I've been lucky to try various leggings recently for long distance + crotch sweat resistance and I'm particularly fond of the Nike Dri-FIT Run Epic Luxe Leggings that are not only genuinely sweat wicking and great fitting but have a massive THREE pockets. `The New Balance Q Speed Tights are similarly robust but thicker for colder days and come in a fun red colour holds up against sweaty thighs; Lilybod and Varley's running leggings brought me no shame on runs; and Everlane's Perform legging didn't withstand longer distance and had to be regularly hiked up but were decidedly sweat-wicking.
+For my part, I have found that making my peace requires both better leggings and a shift in mindset.
+I've been lucky to try various leggings recently for long-distance + crotch sweat resistance and I'm particularly fond of the Nike Dri-FIT Run Epic Luxe Leggings that are not only genuinely sweat-wicking and great fitting but have a massive THREE pockets. `The New Balance Q Speed Tights are similarly robust but thicker for colder days and come in a fun red colour that holds up against sweaty thighs; Lilybod and Varley's running leggings brought me no shame on runs; and Everlane's Perform legging didn't withstand longer distance and had to be regularly hiked up but were decidedly sweat-wicking.

 Advertisement

-It is important to be mindful that excessive sweat can be a sign of other conditions like diabetes or hyperhidrosis, both of which should be investigated with a medical professional.
-There are also other potential solutions including consulting a dermatologist, topical antiperspirants, sweat wicking fabrics like those I mentioned above, and breathable cotton underwear.
+It is important to be mindful that excessive sweat can be a sign of other conditions like diabetes or hyperhidrosis, both of which should be investigated by a medical professional.
+There are also other potential solutions including consulting a dermatologist, topical antiperspirants, sweat-wicking fabrics like those I mentioned above, and breathable cotton underwear.

-So when sweat does break through the new leggings (which it has done on a two hour jog in the sun) it encourages me to question when our repulsion against bodily functions is justified and when it is learned.
-Sometimes I want to allow for women to be disgusting; other times I to embrace that we instinctively adapt around and try to mask this fact of life.
+So when sweat does break through the new leggings (which it has done on a two-hour jog in the sun) it encourages me to question when our repulsion against bodily functions is justified and when it is learned.
+Sometimes I want to allow for women to be disgusting; other times I embrace that we instinctively adapt around and try to mask this fact of life.
 But as I accept 'wet crotch' as just another way my body pushes against conventional womanhood, my physical self’s willingness to humiliate me honestly becomes hilarious.
-And on those days I'll find myself standing in the Sainsbury's aisle, pretending I got so excited at finding a bar of Mini Eggs chocolate for sale I wet myself.
+And on those days I'll find myself standing in the grocery store aisle, pretending I got so excited at finding a bar of chocolate for sale I wet myself.
 Stranger things have happened.